juliend2/jdesrosiers-multilingual/README.txt

 1. Upload `jdesrosiers-multilingual` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go in Pages -> Languages, and add your two languages from there.
+1. Go in Pages -> Language, and add your two languages from there.
 Name should be something like "English", and Slug should be something like "en" (two lowercase letters).
 1. In Settings -> Permalinks, put the following in the "Custom Structure"